Retrial Motion Hearings 2014-15

 Ellis is serving a sentence of life without parole for the 1993 murder of Boston Detective John Mulligan, a crime he says he did not commit.
 He was 19 at the time of the murder.
 Prosecutors said he and an 18-year-old companion killed Mulligan to get his gun for a trophy.
 In 1995 he was convicted as a co-conspirator at his third trial (two earlier trials ended in hung juries).
 No triggerman was ever established.

-Judge Ball's ruling came after a dramatic eleventh-hour release of a 1993 Boston Police Internal Affairs (IA) report, faxed by Suffolk County prosecutor Paul Linn to attorney Scapicchiothe night before the hearing.
-The documents relate to her claim that a Boston police officer accused a fellow officer of Mulligan's murder and was subsequently disciplined, but the information was not revealed to Sean's trial lawyers -- a Brady violation that would require a new trial.
-All Scapicchio had to go on was an FBI report she obtained through the Freedom of Information Act that recounted the accusation, but with few details and with all names redacted.
+Judge Ball's ruling came after a dramatic eleventh-hour release of a 1993 Boston Police Internal Affairs (IA) report, faxed by Suffolk County prosecutor Paul Linn to attorney Scapicchio the night before the hearing.
+The documents relate to Scapicchio's claim that a Boston police officer accused a fellow officer of Mulligan's murder and was subsequently disciplined, but the information was not revealed to Sean's trial lawyers -- a Brady violation that would require a new trial.
+All Scapicchio had to go on was an FBI report she obtained through the Freedom of Information Act that recounted the accusation, but gave few details and redacted all names.

 Assistant District Attorney Linn's released Internal Affairs report named names.